 View a comparison or variance as a gauge that changes color as the pointer reaches a certain target.
 A gauge is used to view data containing a comparison or variance (for example, sales vs budget).
 Red, yellow and green each represent a range entered by the user, typically relating to business goals or targets

 A waterfall chart gives you a visual overview of positive and negative changes to a value over a period of time.
 It is often used to gain insights into key processes within an area such as inventory.
 It can also be used to assess financial performance.
 For example, to build a step by step picture of growth or decline in cash flow.

 A pareto chart shows the relative importance of differences between large sets of values, and is often used for root cause analysis, such as to highlight the most significant cause of a certain outcome.

-To continue to make visualisations more effective for analysis, Phocas is creating a two-in-one which combines the Grid and charts.
-Soon the Grid will add simple visualisations.
+To continue to make visualisations more effective for analysis, Phocas created a two-in-one which combines the Grid and charts so you can add simple visualizations to the grid..
 These include mini graphs that sit alongside the Grid numbers in the form of spark lines to spot trends, and variance for comparisons.